vmware/vic-product/docs/user_doc/vic_vsphere_admin/list_vch.md

 - To obtain a list of all VCHs that are running on an ESXi host or vCenter Server instance, you must provide the address of the target ESXi host or vCenter Server.
 - You must specify the username and optionally the password, either in the `--target` option or separately in the `--user` and `--password` options.
-- If your vSphere environment uses untrusted, self-signed certificates, you must also specify the thumbprint of the vCenter Server instance or ESXi host in the `--thumbprint` option.
-To obtain the thumbprint of the vCenter Server or ESXi host certificate, run `vic-machine` without the specifying the `--thumbprint` option.
-The listing of the VCHs fails, but the resulting error message includes the required certificate thumbprint.
-You can copy the thumbprint from the error message and run `vic-machine` again, including the `--thumbprint` option.
+- If your vSphere environment uses untrusted, self-signed certificates, you must specify the thumbprint of the vCenter Server instance or ESXi host in the `--thumbprint` option.
+For information about how to obtain the certificate thumbprint, see [Obtain the Certificate Thumbprint of vCenter Server or an ESXi Host](obtain_thumbprint.md).

    **NOTE**: Use upper-case letters and colon delimitation in the thumbprint.
 Do not use space delimitation.